Improve MLLM Benchmark Efficiency through Interview: Experiment

 \subsection{Performance Discussion}

-The experimental results in Table \ref{tab:addlabel} demonstrate the effectiveness of the proposed MITV strategy compared to the random sampling baseline across four MLLM benchmarks: A-Bench, Q-Bench, MMT-Bench, and SEED-Bench.
-With closer inspections, we can obtain several insights as follows:
+The experimental results in Table \ref{tab:addlabel} demonstrate the effectiveness of the proposed MITV strategy compared to the random sampling baseline across four MLLM benchmarks.
+With closer inspection, we can obtain several insights as follows: